2. Getting Started

 $ make disteval SECDEC_WITH_CUDA_FLAGS="-arch=sm_XX"

-where sm_XX must be replaced by the target NVidia GPU architechtures; see the arch option of NVCC.
+where sm_XX must be replaced by the target NVidia GPU architectures; see the arch option of NVCC.
 The SECDEC_WITH_CUDA_FLAGS variable, which enables GPU code compilation, contains flags which are passed to NVCC during code compilation and linking.
 Multiple GPU architectures may be specified as described in the NVCC manual, for example SECDEC_WITH_CUDA_FLAGS="-gencode arch=compute_XX,code=sm_XX -gencode arch=compute_YY,code=sm_YY" where XX and YY are the target GPU architectures.
 The script examples/easy/print-cuda-arch.sh can be used to obtain the compute architecture of your current machine.

 After building, the integral can be evaluated numerically using the disteval command-line interface or disteval python interface.
 Alternatively, a C++ library can be produced by building intlib and used via the C++ Interface.